akonstodata/CT_crash_analysis/README.md

 Frequency of accidents by town
 ------------

-In order to get a general sense of which towns most accidents occur, we plot a histogram of the total number of crashes by town, in descending order of crash number (Fig 2).
+In order to get a general sense of which towns most accidents occur, we plot a histogram of the total number of crashes on I-84 by town, in descending order of crash number (Fig 2).

 ![](https://github.com/akonstodata/CT_crash_analysis/blob/master/results/Fig2_bytown.png)